YunqiBillyLi/Edwards-AFB/README.md

 Be Yourself - Audioslave

-Help is on the Way
+Help is On the Way

 Current plan - without mods

 June - Dec 2002

 Show Me How to Live - Audioslave
-Help is on the Way - Rise Against
+Help is On the Way - Rise Against
 Over my Head (Better off Dead) - Sum 41
 Harakiri - Serj Tankian
 Fortitude/The Chant - Gojira